AceCoder127/AceCoder127/README.md

 - 👋 Hi, I’m @AceCoder127
-- 🌱 I’m currently learning javascript and php.
+- 🌱 I’m currently learning C++.
-- 📫 You can reach me on discord ace#1036.
+- 📫 You can reach me on discord at ace127.
-- I haven't updated this in years
+- I enjoy Game Jams